 Gokyo lake trek is the perfect destination in Everest region for those who detest crowds and expecting for jaw dropping scenery.

-is more satisfying destination than Gorak Shep, a proper Sherpa village with huge herd of Yaks.
-Gokyo ri (5360m)
+is more satisfying destination than Gorak Shep, a proper Sherpa village with a huge herd of Yaks.
+Gokyo Ri (5360m)

-is sometime also called Kala Pattar because it offers a breathtaking panoramic view of Everest, Lhotse, Cho Oyu, Makalu and mesmerizing three sacred lakes (Dudh Pokhari, Taujung Tso and Longpongma tso).
+is sometimes also called Kala Pattar because it offers a breathtaking panoramic view of Everest, Lhotse, Cho Oyu, Makalu and mesmerizing three sacred lakes (Dudh Pokhari, Tanjung Tso and Longpongma so).

-Most of the trekkers want to include Gokyo Lake in their itineraries whether they are trekking to Everest base camp or doing three pass because of its amazing scenery.
+Most of the trekkers want to include Gokyo Lake in their itineraries whether they are trekking to Everest base camp or doing three passes because of its amazing scenery.

 - Gokyo Ri features the panoramic view of Cho Oyu, Everest, Lhotse, Makalu, Cholatse and Taboche, with the Ngozumpa Glacier.